 The declining inclusivity of growth, despite the substantial allocation of public resources to improve living standards, calls for an assessment of whether the government is optimizing fiscal policy to reduce poverty and inequality.
 Fiscal policy could be more effectively used to support poverty reduction and enhance equity.
 It is a crucial instrument for equalizing opportunities and mitigating poverty, potentially offsetting some of the forces that weaken the relationship between growth and poverty reduction.
 The Government of Kenya (GOK) employs various fiscal policies, including progressive personal income taxes and investments in education, health, and social protection through cash transfers to vulnerable segments of the population, to address poverty and inequality.

-This study uses fiscal incidence analysis, based on the Commitment to Equity (CEQ) framework, to evaluate the poverty and redistributive effects of Kenya’s taxes and public benefits at the national level, as well as by gender and for children.
-Using the 2022 Kenya Continuous Household Survey (KCHS) and administrative data, the report decomposes the contributions of individual tax and spending measures.
-It provides a unified framework for assessing how much income redistribution and poverty reduction are achieved through taxes and social spending programs and identifies who benefits from or bears the burden of each instrument.
+This study uses fiscal incidence analysis, based on the CEQ framework, to evaluate the poverty and redistributive effects of Kenya’s taxes and public benefits at the national level, as well as by gender and for children.
+Using the 2022 KCHS and administrative data, the report decomposes the contributions of individual tax and spending measures.
+It provides a unified framework for assessing how much income redistribution and poverty reduction are achieved through taxes and social spending programmes and identifies who benefits from or bears the burden of each instrument.
 The analysis estimates the contribution of each major instrument to reducing the poverty headcount and the Gini coefficient, a measure of inequality.
 Furthermore, this study conducts simulations on how potential fiscal policy reforms may affect poverty and inequality.
 Building on previous fiscal incidence analyses (World Bank, 2018; Manda et al, 2020), the report draws comparisons to other countries, offering insights into the effectiveness of Kenya’s fiscal policies in fostering inclusive growth.

 Fiscal incidence analysis on children and gender underscores the need for inclusive policies.
-For instance, poverty is higher in female-headed households (35.3 percent) than male-headed ones (32.6 percent), while child-focused spending significantly affects poverty and inequality outcomes.
+For instance, poverty is higher in female-headed households (35.3 per cent) than male-headed ones (32.6 per cent), while child-focused spending significantly affects poverty and inequality outcomes.
 These analyses align with Kenya’s Vision 2030, the United Nations Sustainable Development Goals (SDGs), and constitutional commitments to equitable development and elimination of extreme poverty.
 Therefore, the study findings aim to provide actionable insights for policymakers, civil society, and international organizations, emphasizing the need for reforms to tackle poverty, inequality, and unemployment.
 Inclusive fiscal policies and investments are critical for achieving sustainable development, fostering social cohesion, and ensuring no one is left behind in the development process.

 Comprehensive fiscal incidence analysis offers valuable insights for informing policy-making decisions in Kenya.
 First, Kenya adopted the SDGs 2030, committing itself to reducing poverty and inequality, and has increasingly implemented policies explicitly aimed at achieving these goals.
-Evidence from the analysis can be instrumental in monitoring the achievement of SDGs, shaping public debates over government fiscal interventions and reforms, and designing effective social programs.
+Evidence from the analysis can be instrumental in monitoring the achievement of SDGs, shaping public debates over government fiscal interventions and reforms, and designing effective social programmes.
 Secondly, addressing inequality and poverty reduction can foster social cohesion and political stability.
 The analysis provides government policymakers, international organizations, and civil society with insights into how they can use fiscal policy to effectively reduce child poverty, inequality, and poverty across genders and different regions along rural-urban divide, ASAL-non-ASAL features.
 Finally, this report is particularly timely given the citizens’ discontent and resistance to the government's efforts to increase or introduce more taxes, aimed at expanding the scope of domestic resource mobilization.
-The June 2024 'Gen-Z protests' in Kenya underscored the urgent need for a more equitable, transparent, and progressive fiscal policy.
+The 2024 Gen Z protests in Kenya underscored the urgent need for a more equitable, transparent, and progressive fiscal policy.
 These widespread protests led to the withdrawal of the ambitious Finance Bill 2024, highlighting the necessity for a fiscal approach that restores public finances while fostering inclusive growth and driving social progress.